iltommi/qdb-documentation/source/api/time_series.rst

 .. warning::
     The number of returned values can be very large.

-To get all the prices of March, 25th 2016:
+For example, to get all the prices of March, 25th 2016:

 .. testcode:: quasardb